pcmarts/Collab-Room-Telegram-App/docs/backend/security.md

 4. **Authentication**: Always use the existing authentication system.
 5. **Database Access**: Use the ORM for database operations to ensure proper parameterization.
 6. **Development Mode**: Be aware of the security differences between development and production modes.

+## Security Maintenance

+To ensure the ongoing security of the application:

+1. Regularly review and update the [Security Checklist](./security-checklist.md)
+2. Conduct periodic security audits of the codebase
+3. Stay informed about security vulnerabilities in dependencies
+4. Implement and test security improvements regularly
+5. Document all security-related changes in the CHANGELOG.md file